-Why You’ll Like It: One of a kind hexagon design featured in POWERLIX Sleeping pad is designed using body-mapping technology.
+Why You’ll Like It: One-of-a-kind hexagon design featured in the POWERLIX Sleeping pad is designed using body-mapping technology.
 It is optimum for people that suffer from aches and pains as it targets pressure points, ensuring a good night’s sleep.
 It comes in various colors that provide a personalized touch.

 It has a non-leak air valve which makes the inflation and deflation process hassle-free.
 It has a packed downsize of 11×4 inches, similar to a small bottle, and has a thickness of 2 inches weighing only 1.32 lbs.